 - Know the signs and symptoms and how to respond.
 FARE has a wonderful food action plan.
 (Ours is on the inside door of a kitchen cabinet and in the epinephrine case)

-- Teach your child about their food allergies, the signs and symptoms, and what to do if the experience any of them.
+- Teach your child about their food allergies, the signs and symptoms, and what to do if they experience any of them.
 Your child should know who to talk to.
 Keep a balanced matter-of-fact and this-is-important demeanor.
 There are many great books to help children understand food allergy reactions and related medicines.

 3. Practice with your Epinephrine trainer

 When an emergency hits, our brain goes into a stress reaction that makes thinking very difficult.
 We are built to react under stress, not to make careful considerations.
-This means you need to know what to do and how do it.
+This means you need to know what to do and how to do it.
 Your plan should be well practiced so you know what to do and feel comfortable doing it.
 This includes how to restrain your child so they can be still during the injection.

 Let your kids practice, too.
 Epinephrine trainers can be fun however, make sure they understand that they CANNOT play with the real thing.
 In fact, it should always be out of reach of little ones.
 Teens and young adults should practice with expired Epinephrine in an orange or grapefruit so they know how it feels to give one.